 Expands Your Reach

 Colleges and universities with effective blended learning programs in place expand their reach beyond what it would otherwise be.
 Not every student can (or wants to) attend in person and on campus for a full four years or more.
-Opening up courses so that they can be completed both in-person and online will allow your institution to reach new populations.
+Opening up courses so that they can be completed both in-person and online will allow your institution to reach new populations and is one advantage of blended learning.

 These new populations can include working professionals, parents, and those living too far from your residential campus to commute.
 Such students often cannot relocate for multiple semesters or otherwise put their professional or caregiving responsibilities on pause.
 But many of them will pursue further education at an institution that will support their needs.